lyxell/logifix/README.md

  }
 ```

-In parallel, it finds the following rewrite in the same file:
+In parallel, it finds the following patch in the same file:

 ```diff
    private static Boolean isMatch(Pattern pattern, String group) {